-Much of the recent debate on the role of the IMF in development has focussed on three issues.
+Much of the recent debate on the role of the IMF in development has focused on three issues.
 First, there has been widespread criticism of rapid deregulation and liberalization promoted by the Fund in developing countries because of their adverse repercussions for economic growth and poverty.
 Second, the conditions attached to Fund lending have been under constant fire on grounds that, inter alia, they interfere with the proper jurisdiction of a sovereign government and leave little room for manoeuvre to national policy makers.
-Finally, there is a broad consensus that financing provided in support of such programs, including in the form of debt relief, is highly inadequate.
+Finally, there is a broad consensus that financing provided in support of such programmes, including in the form of debt relief, is highly inadequate.

-There has been less emphasis on whether the Fund should really be involved in development finance and policy, and poverty alleviation, particularly given that there are other multilateral institutions exclusively focussing on these issues, including multilateral development banks and various UN technical assistance agencies.
+There has been less emphasis on whether the Fund should really be involved in development finance and policy, and poverty alleviation, particularly given that there are other multilateral institutions exclusively focusing on these issues, including multilateral development banks and various UN technical assistance agencies.
 Nevertheless, there are some notable exceptions.
 For instance the Meltzer Commission (2000) unanimously recommended that the IMF should restrict its financing to provision of liquidity, and stop lending to countries for long-term development assistance and structural transformation.
-Accordingly, the PRGF should be eliminated and long-term institutional assistance to foster development and encourage sound economic policies should be the responsibility of the World Bank and regional development banks.
-Similarly, according to the former World Bank chief economist Joseph Stiglitz (2002, p.
-232) "a broad consensus - outside the IMF - has developed that the IMF should limit itself to its core area, managing crises; that it should no longer be involved (outside crises) in development or the economies of transition."
+Accordingly, the PRGF should be eliminated and long-term institutional assistance to foster development and encourage sound economic policies should be the exclusive responsibility of the World Bank and regional development banks.
+Similarly, according to the former World Bank chief economist Joseph Stiglitz (2002: 232) "a broad consensus - outside the IMF - has developed that the IMF should limit itself to its core area, managing crises; that it should no longer be involved (outside crises) in development or the economies of transition."

 There are indeed no compelling reasons why the IMF should deal with structural problems in developing countries.
 As noted, the Fund moved towards developing countries in large part because it was no longer needed by industrial countries as a source of liquidity and it lost leverage over exchange rate and macroeconomic polices of these countries.
-Sticking to its original mandate for facilitating payments adjustment through provision of liquidity to meet temporary current account deficits would not have generated much business for the Fund in developing countries given that their balance of payments difficulties were structural and durable rather than cyclical and temporary.
+Sticking to its original mandate for facilitating payments adjustment through provision of liquidity to meet temporary current account deficits would not have generated much business for the Fund in developing countries given that their balance of payments difficulties were structural and durable, rather than cyclical and temporary.
 This, together with the expansion of IMF membership in Africa, was the main reason why the Fund introduced long-term facilities and concessional lending.
 In doing so, however, it has gone right into the domain of development since overcoming structural payments deficits calls for reducing both savings and foreign exchange gaps, including chronic public sector deficits, which, in turn, depends on structural and institutional changes and economic growth, rather than demand management.
-But these are exactly the kind of issues dealt with by multilateral development banks, and involve action in wide areas of policy including agriculture, industry, trade, investment, technology, finance, the labour market and the public sector.13

-That external disequilibrium in developing countries is structural does not justify the Fund going into long-term balance of payments support because this is exactly what the World Bank has been doing since the early 1980s when it shifted its lending from project financing to structural adjustment and development policy loans which now constitute about half of total Bank lending.
+But these are exactly the kind of issues dealt with by multilateral development banks, and involve action in wide areas of policy including agriculture, industry, trade, investment, technology, finance, the labour market and the public sector.14 ing from project financing to structural adjustment and development policy loans which now constitute about half of total Bank lending.
 Furthermore, the Bank is doing this for all developing countries while such long-term balance of payments support in the Fund is limited to low-income countries eligible to PRGF.
 This is an ad hoc arrangement without a sound rationale, since there are many middle-income countries with chronic payments deficits and excessive dependence on foreign capital, notably in Latin America, in need of long-term support to strengthen domestic savings and export capacity.
 This inconsistency should be addressed not by bringing them under the IMF, but taking the others out to the Bank.